MuhangHE/Muhang.github.io/content/authors/admin/_index.md

         percent: 80
         icon: camera
 ---
+## About Me

+Delving into the cutting-edge realms of Photoacoustics and Ultrasound imaging, driving innovative research and pioneering advancements in biomedical applications.
+Under the guidance of <a href="https://www.rui-pa.com/home">Dr. Rui Cao</a>.
-Embrace the warmth, positivity, and joy that life has to offer, and become a person who radiates love for life.
+I aspire to embrace the warmth, positivity, and boundless joy that life offers, and to become a person who radiates a deep love for life